YunoHost-Apps/minio_ynh/doc/DESCRIPTION.md

-MinIO is a High Performance Object Storage released under GNU Affero General Public License v3.0.
+MinIO is a High Performance Object Storage.
 It is API compatible with Amazon S3 cloud storage service.
 Use MinIO to build high performance infrastructure for machine learning, analytics and application data workloads.

 ## How to create a YunoHost app using MinIO
 During the install process, MinIO will install both the MinIO server and MinIO client.